 The Grund area because it has a little river which remind me of the big river of my hometown Shanghai.

 Do you go often out to eat and if yes what is your favourite type of cuisine?

 I often have lunches during the weekdays outside as it takes time to prepare for it at home the day before.
 Besides that, I go out for dinner about once a week.
 I am still exploring different Chinese restaurants in Luxembourg.

 Can you give me one word in your language which is impossible to translate into other languages?

 “ge ju” : It means “thought patterns” “scope of mind”

-To be part of an international community and help people of my country to feel more comfortable when settling down in the new country.
+I like being part of an international community and help people of my country to feel more comfortable when settling down in the new country.